keim-hs-esslingen/ki4robofleet/README.md

 # KI4RoboFleet

 #### A Simulation Environment based on SUMO to analyze Scenarios for autonomous driving vehicles in Cities

+## See the Overview Page [KI4RoboFleet](https://keim-hs-esslingen.github.io/ki4robofleet/)

 ### Reqirements to run the Simulation:

-* ubuntu 20.04
+- ubuntu 20.04
-* Python 3.8.5 or higher
+- Python 3.8.5 or higher
-* Eclipse SUMO Version 1.9.0 or higher (Download from https://www.eclipse.org/sumo/)
+- Eclipse SUMO Version 1.9.0 or higher (Download from https://www.eclipse.org/sumo/)

 ### Some Python Packages need to be installed: